 Law & Desire, the 2nd book in the Bobby Delery series is coming Oct 4th.

-Pre-orders available through Lavender Ink. ***Right now pre-order Law & Desire and also get Run Baby Run for $20 total.***
+Pre-orders available through Lavender Ink. ***Limited offer: pre-order Law & Desire and also get Run Baby Run for $20 total.***

 Tues, Oct 4th: Book launch at Garden District Bookshop